Since my first visit to Europe in the city of London in 1995, it would take me 13 years to finally conquer the continental landmass of Europe.

 What I cannot put into words here are the endless conversations the 4 of us had since our dinner in Budapest to walking around the quiet streets of Bratislava’s Old Town, with topics ranging from love, life, coincidences, fate, destiny, the universe, and everything in between.

-While I knew this trip would be special the way it came together, I would not have been able to predict that very moment in Old Town when an epiphany befell all of us as we turned the corner at Primatial Palace at dusk: That this trip was not planned as an epic “bucket list” item but rather “just another Monday.”
+While I knew this trip would be special the way it came together, I would not have been able to predict that very moment in Old Town when an epiphany befell all of us as we turned the corner at Primatial Palace.
+That this trip was not planned as an epic “bucket list” item but rather “just another Monday.”
 It was a surreal eternity moment where we knew that the life we always dared to want was well already within our grasp; that in even the hardest moments we just sometimes need to step back, let go, and realize that this was always possible.